May 21, 2018

 A salary for a human services professional can be as high as $64,000, with opportunities for more pay in the future.
 Alumni of our traditional human services programs have gone on to earn graduate degrees in social work, counseling and education.

 Innovation in online learning has become a hallmark of the AU experience.
 AU was recently recognized as having the No. 3 “Best Online Bachelor’s” program in South Carolina, and the top program in the Upstate, by U.S. News & World Report.
-And in January, AU launched a new Office of Technology, Online Learning and Innovation in an effort to better serve the 21stcentury learning needs of students, faculty and staff.
+And in January, AU launched a new Office of Technology, Online Learning and Innovation in an effort to better serve the twenty-first century learning needs of students, faculty and staff.

 Here’s how the Flex program works:

 The program begins with two courses: Intro to Social Work Services and Social Welfare Policies.
 If those are finished in five weeks or less, the Flex student can add an additional course – for free.
 Finish that course in five weeks or less, and the student gets another free course.
-By making use of the two free courses each seven-week term, students can students can complete the program at half the time and cost.
+By making use of the two free courses each seven-week term, students can complete the program at half the time and cost.

 The program includes learning modules with set-your-own-pace projects and a workload that focuses on completing a collection of benchmarks rather than following a regimented schedule of homework, quizzes and tests.
 Coursework includes pre-recorded mini-lectures, interactive readings and exercises and weekly Zoom sessions with instructors.
 Also new in the fall, Flex Degree students in the Human Services program will pay for one subscription that covers all textbooks for a set period of time in their major courses, which drastically reduces textbook costs across the program while giving students immediate access to all necessary materials.